BadgerBlitz - Outside linebacker Noah Burks showing consistency on Wisconsin's defense

 Outside linebacker Noah Burks showing consistency on Wisconsin's defense

-If Baun ran that fast unscathed to the south end zone of Camp Randall Stadium on Saturday, what about Burks’ speed -- who had to elude Wildcat tacklers and at a distance twice as long as Baun’s return two weeks prior?
+If Baun ran that fast unscathed to the south end zone of Camp Randall Stadium on Saturday, what about Burks’ speed?
+He had to elude Wildcat tacklers at a distance twice as long as Baun’s return two weeks prior.

 “Mine was only a little over 18 [miles an hour].
 Not very much, but to be fair, he was untouched,” said Burks, a laugh emerging in his next sentence.